davikawasaki/arrhythmia-ecg-analysis-ai/README.md

 This work was developed to an AI undergrad-subject last project.
 The people involved in the project were:

-Student: KAWASAKI, Davi // davishinjik [at] gmail.com
+Student: KAWASAKI, Davi

-Student: FLAUSINO, Matheus // matheus.negocio [at] gmail.com
+Student: FLAUSINO, Matheus

-Professor: SAITO, Priscila Tiemi Maeda // psaito [at] utfpr.edu.br
+Professor: SAITO, Priscila Tiemi Maeda

 # CONTACT & FEEDBACKS

-Feel free to contact or pull request me to any relevant updates you may enquire:

-KAWASAKI, Davi // davishinjik [at] gmail.com